KnowThePepper

 Chocolate Bhutlah

-The Chocolate Bhutlah registers 1,500,000-2,000,000 SHU — a cross between the Bhut Jolokia and 7 Pot Douglah that delivers scorching heat wrapped in a deep, smoky flavor profile.
-Roughly 400 times hotter than a jalapeño, this wrinkled, dark-brown pod sits firmly in the super-hot tier and demands serious respect in the kitchen.
+The Chocolate Bhutlah registers about 1,000,000-2,000,000 SHU - a cross between the Bhut Jolokia and 7 Pot Douglah that delivers scorching heat wrapped in a deep, smoky flavor profile.

 - Species: C. chinense